CAUTION REGARDING FORWARD-LOOKING STATEMENTS

 - Improving wireless handset device availability in addition to stable device pricing and margins

-- Further deployment of direct fibre to more homes and businesses within our wireline footprint, but at a slower pace than during any of 2020 to 2023
+- Moderating deployment of direct fibre to incremental homes and businesses within our wireline footprint

 - Increasing wireless and Internet-based technological substitution

-- Continued focus on the consumer household and bundled service offers for mobility and Internet customers
+- Continued focus on the consumer household and bundled service offers for mobility, Internet and content services

 - Ongoing competitive repricing pressures in our business and wholesale markets